WordPress for Enterprise: How to Make Your WordPress Website Multilingual and Localised

 The live editing feature provided by TranslatePress makes it a doddle to translate any element on the front-end.
 With the simple and intuitive interface, you can edit navigation menus, buttons and content as your users see it, without the need for any coding.
 The plugin also allows you to browse your site as various user types.
 This is great for membership sites to make sure content that only certain visitors can view isn’t missed out.

 Using the multiple languages add on, you can add unlimited languages.
 Either translate yourself or opt for automatic Google translations which you can manually tweak later.
 There are Pro add-ons available that will connect you to a professional translator.

 TranslatePress is automatically WooCommerce compatible: product titles, descriptions, buttons and categories can easily be updated in a matter of clicks.

 Enterprise Businesses Need International Websites

 Multilingual websites establish your company as a reputable, internationally trusted brand.
 To tap into wider markets and make the most of global opportunities, businesses need multilingual sites.
 There is no substitute for impeccable customer experience.
 Creating content in a user’s native language is the easiest place to start.

 There are several avenues available to create a multilingual site and for more complex platforms this can be a daunting task.
-A WordPress web developer can make sure all of the technical elements run without a hitch.
-Drop the KIJO team a message to learn more, we have been working with international clients for years and can help you to expand your company’s global reach.
+A WordPress web developer can make sure all of your websites technical elements run without a hitch.
+Contact us today to learn more, we have been working with international clients for years and can help you to expand your company’s global reach.